-We estimate that the net proceeds from the sale of the common stock that we are offering will be approximately \$1.6 million, after deducting the underwriting discounts and commissions and the estimated offering expenses payable by us.
-We will not receive any of the proceeds from the sale of our common stock by the selling stockholders.
+The net proceeds from the sale of common stock in the MagnaChip Corporation IPO by us was \$1.6 million, after deducting the underwriting discounts and commissions and the offering expenses payable by us.
+We did not receive any of the proceeds from the sale of our common stock by the selling stockholders.

-We intend to use the net proceeds to us from this offering to partially fund approximately \$12 million in discretionary incentive payments to all of our employees, excluding our executive officers.
-The remainder of the funds necessary to make our employee incentive payments, if necessary, will be made from cash on hand.
+We intend to use the net proceeds of the MagnaChip Corporation IPO to partially fund approximately \$12 million in discretionary incentive payments to all of our employees, excluding our executive officers.
+The remainder of the proceeds necessary to fund our employee incentive payments will be made from cash on hand.

-Pending such use, we intend to invest the net proceeds of this offering in short-term, investment-grade, interest-bearing securities.
+Pending such use, we intend to invest the net proceeds of the MagnaChip Corporation IPO in short-term, investment-grade, interest-bearing securities.